-Above-normal rainfall is expected for the north-eastern parts of the country during late-autumn and early-winter seasons.
-There is an increased risk for water logging in areas receiving excessive rainfall that can cause crop damage.
-However, the south-western part, which normally receives significant rainfall during early-winter season, is expected to receive mostly below-normal rainfall during this period.
+Above-normal rainfall is expected for most parts of the country during early winter and throughout the forecast period for the southern coastal areas.
+However, the south-western part, which normally receives significant rainfall during mid and late-winter seasons, is expected to receive mostly below-normal rainfall during this period.
+Below-normal rainfall conditions in these areas are expected to have a significant impact on crop and livestock production.
 Therefore, the relevant decision- makers are encouraged to advise farmers in these regions to practice soil and water conservation, proper water harvesting and storage, and other appropriate farming practices.

 This forecast is updated monthly, and users are advised to monitor the updated forecasts as there is a possibility for them to change, especially the longer lead-time forecasts.
 Moreover, farmers are advised to keep monitoring the weekly and monthly forecasts issued by the South African Weather Service (SAWS).
 Farmers are also advised to keep on monitoring advisories from the Department of Agriculture and make changes as required.